microtrain/bootcamp/13-Express/06-AuthApp.md

 module.exports = router;
 ```

-The third thing will be the view for the auth endpoint.
-By default, all views are expected to by in the *views*  directory.
-The keep things organized each routing file will have it's own view folder.
+Next, we will create a view for the auth endpoint.
+By default, all views are expected to be in the *views* directory.
+To keep things organized each routing file will have it's own view folder.
+Our view will extend the layout, call content from the view file, provide a div into which we will load our JavaScript application, and call the app into the script tag.

 *views/auth/index.pug*
 ```pug